Mad (magazine): History

 Throughout the years, Mad has remained a unique mix of adolescent silliness and political humor.
 In November 2017, Rolling Stone wrote that "operating under the cover of barf jokes, Mad has become America's best political satire magazine."
 Nevertheless, Mad ended its 65-year run in New York City at the end of 2017 with issue No. 550 (cover-dated April 2018), in preparation for the relocation of its offices to DC Entertainment's headquarters in Burbank, California.
 Bill Morrison was named in June 2017 to succeed Ficarra in January 2018.
 None of Mads New York staff made the move, resulting in a change in editorial leadership, tone, and art direction.
 More than a hundred new names made their Mad debuts including Brian Posehn, Maria Bamford, Ian Boothby, Luke McGarry, Akilah Hughes, and future Pulitzer Prize finalist Pia Guerra.
 Scores of artists and writers from the New York run also returned to the pages of the California-based issues including contributors Sergio Aragonés, Al Jaffee, Desmond Devlin, Tom Richmond, Peter Kuper, Teresa Burns Parkhurst, Rick Tulka, Tom Bunk, Jeff Kruse, Ed Steckley, Arie Kaplan, writer and former Senior Editor Charlie Kadau, and artist and former Art Director Sam Viviano.
 The first California issue of Mad was renumbered as "#1."
 In 2019, the rebooted magazine earned two Eisner Award nominations—the first such nominations in Mad's history—for the Best Short Story and Best Humor Publication categories.

 AT&T acquired Time Warner in June 2018.
 Morrison exited Mad by March 2019, during a time of layoffs and restructuring at DC Entertainment.
 After issue No. 11 (Feb.
 2020) of the new Burbank edition, Mad began to consist mostly of curated reprints with new covers and fold-ins, although some new articles have been periodically featured, including parodies of The Batman ("The Bathroom") and Elon Musk's tenure at Twitter (in a Dr. Seuss parody called "Free Speeches on the Beaches").
 Distribution to newsstands stopped, with the magazine initially becoming available only through comic-book shops and by subscription, although in 2022 distribution expanded to Barnes & Noble via a series of compilation issues dubbed The Treasure Trove of Trash.
+Since late 2024, Spy vs. Spy and "A Mad Look at..." have resumed, with the magazine producing roughly 25% new content per issue.
+For the 50th issue of the rebooted magazine (Aug.
+2026), Mad reverted to its legacy numbering, marking it as issue No. 600.